Tombstone of Ann Margetson in the Churchyard at Great Ellingham

 1841

-In 1841, 12 year old Ann Hall lived with her parents and siblings in Church Green, Little Ellingham.
-The census of that year lists her parents as 50 year old Thomas Halls and 35 year old Mary Ann.
+In 1841, 12 year old Ann Hall is with her parents and siblings in Church Green, Little Ellingham.
+The census lists her parents as 50 year old Thomas Halls and 35 year old Mary Ann.
 There were 11 children in the household (including Ann) with ages ranging from 20 to two months.

 1851